Spherical two-distance sets and eigenvalues of signed graphs: Signed graphs with large eigenvalue multiplicities

-See \cref{fig:signed-g6} for an illustration of $G_6^\pm$.
-It is easy to see that $G_n^\pm$ is a signed graph on $6n$ vertices of maximum degree $5$ and chromatic number $3$.
-However the multiplicity of its largest eigenvalue is linear in $\abs{G_6^\pm}$. \cref{thm:large-mult-exmaple} is an immediate consequence of the following result.
+So $G_n^\pm$ is a signed graph on $6n$ vertices of maximum degree $5$ and chromatic number $3$.
+However the multiplicity of its largest eigenvalue is linear in $\abs{G_n^\pm}$. \cref{thm:large-mult-exmaple} is an immediate consequence of the following result.

 \begin{proposition} The largest eigenvalue of $G_n^\pm$ is $(\sqrt{33} + 1)/2$ with multiplicity $n$. \end{proposition}